stan-dev/design-docs/designs/0005-static-matrices.md

 At the Stan Math level a constant matrix is a `var_value<Eigen::Matrix<double, -1, -1>>` with an underlying pointer to a `vari_value<Eigen::Matrix<double, -1, -1>>`\*.
 This means that accessors for the value and adjoint of `var_value` objects can access contiguous chunks of each part of the `vari_value`.
 Any function that accepts a `var_value<T>` will support static matrices.

-At the language and compiler level, a `matrix` can be substituted for a constant matrix if the matrix is only constructed once and never reassigned to.
+At the language and compiler level, a `matrix` can be substituted for a constant matrix if the matrix is only constructed once and it's subslices are never assigned to.

 ```stan
 const matrix[N, M] A = // Construct matrix A...